Intermesh/groupoffice-docs/using/holidays.rst

 Up to version 6.4, for each leave type, the budget had to be set for each individual year.
 In version 6.5 and up, a yearly credit is directly applied to the current employee agreement.
 Each year, the budget is renewed until an agreement is either updated or cancelled.
-Please see the :ref:`business <business>` page for more information
+Please see :ref:`the business documentation <business>` for more information.

 Specifically, for every user and every year, the following statistics are tracked: